Insight - Kenya wages war on smugglers who fund Somali militants

 Deputy County Commissioner Albert Kimathi acknowledged some police were involved but said this was being tackled by steps such as moving officers who had been in post for three years.
 Those in smuggling "hot spots" could be moved after six months.

-"It's the only way not to institutionalize the corruption issue," he said.
+"It's the only way not to institutionalise the corruption issue," he said.
 "If someone overstays, they become so well known to the locals that they become part of the racket."

 Hussein and Farah said that, until the crackdown began in April, about 35 trucks carrying sugar, rice and other contraband arrived each week at Dadaab, home to about 350,000 refugee Somalis.
 They said others unloaded in Garissa and Wajir, further north, but they were not sure how many.